- Congressman thought woman was his daughter

 "I couldn't sleep one night and I Googled her and it came out that she had a bio written up on her webpage and it said she had a daughter Victoria.
 So I Facebooked, searched her daughter and it turns out she had this daughter born on the 22nd of April in '88 and that was kind of when we were together," said Cohen.

 Cohen says his old flame told him that her daughter looked like him.

 "So that is what it was, and I wrote Victoria a letter and she wrote me back and she said, 'This is very difficult for me.
 All my life I thought somebody else was my father.'"

 CNN intended to do a story about a congressman finding his daughter late in life.
-But during the process, Victoria and the man she'd always thought was her father, wanted to do paternity tests to be sure.
+But during the process, Victoria and the man she'd always thought was her father, wanted to do paternity tests

 The result was a stunner.
 Texas oilman John Brink, the man who raised her, was actually her biological father, not the congressman.